Precixphantom/Precixphantom/README.md

 I'm a Computer Science and Cybersecurity (Mathematics) student at **Obafemi Awolowo University** in Osun, Nigeria.
 I'm passionate about building robust backend systems and understanding how things work behind the scenes—whether it's websites, apps, or even movies!

-Currently mastering backend development with Node.js, with plans to dive deeper into cybersecurity once I've built a solid foundation.
+Currently mastering backend development with Node.js, while also considering learning other programming languages for backend development to expand my toolkit.
+My plan is to build a solid foundation in backend development before diving deeper into cybersecurity.
 My goal?
 To become a skilled ethical hacker who can protect and secure digital systems.

 ---